aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/fixed_point64.md

 ## Function `divide_u128`

-Divide a u128 integer by a fixed-point number, truncating any fractional part of the quotient.
-This will abort if the divisor is zero or if the quotient overflows.
+Divide a u128 integer by a fixed&#45;point number, truncating any<br/> fractional part of the quotient.
+This will abort if the divisor<br/> is zero or if the quotient overflows.

 <pre><code>public fun divide_u128(val: u128, divisor: fixed_point64::FixedPoint64): u128<br/></code></pre>